 - Chaytor, A.T., Spence, J., Armstrong, A. & McLachlan, J.C.
 (2012).
 Do students learn to be more conscientious at medical school?.
 BMC Medical Education 12: 54.

 - Chaytor, AT (2009).
 Control of Cardiac Function: An Overview.
 Anaesthesia & Intensive Care Medicine 10(8): 370-72.

 - Chaytor, AT, Gray, C, Arrowsmith, C & Tan, I (2008).
 Effects of ascorbic acid on phenylephrine-evoked constriction and relaxation responses to acetylcholine in aorta from aged rats.
-Basic & Clinical Pharmacology & Toxicology 102: 26.
+Basic and Clinical Pharmacology and Toxicology 102: 26.

 - Edwards DH, Chaytor AT, Bakker LM & Griffith TM.
 (2007).
 Modulation of gap-junction-dependent arterial relaxation by ascorbic acid.
 Journal of Vascular Research 44(5): 410-422.

 - Griffith TM, Chaytor AT, Bakker LM & Edwards DH.
 (2005).
 5-Methyltetrahydrofolate and tetrahydrobiopterin can modulate electrotonically mediated endothelium-dependent vascular relaxation.
 Proc Natl Acad Sci U S A 102(19): 7008-7013.

 - Chaytor AT, Bakker LM, Edwards DH & Griffith TM.
 (2005).
 Connexin-mimetic peptides dissociate electrotonic EDHF-type signalling via myoendothelial and smooth muscle gap junctions in the iliac artery.
 British Journal of Pharmacology 144(1): 108-114.